Wilbur Mills: House Ways and Means Committee

-Mills served in Congress from 1939 to 1977, 17 of them (1958–1974) as chairman of the powerful House Ways and Means Committee, a post he held longer than any other person in U.S. history.
+Mills served in the U.S. House of Representatives from 1939 to 1977, including 17 years (1958–1974) as chairman of the powerful House Ways and Means Committee, a post he held longer than any other person in U.S. history.
 Mills was often termed "the most powerful man in Washington" during his tenure.
 He was a signatory to the 1956 Southern Manifesto opposing the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
-However, Mills was never a segregationist: always a strong advocate for inclusion, his longest and closest aide was Walter Little, a black man from North Carolina.
+However, Mills was never a segregationist personally: always a strong advocate for inclusion, his longest and closest aide was Walter Little, a black man from North Carolina.
 Mills told House Speaker Sam Rayburn that he was not going to sign the Manifesto, to which Rayburn responded by advising him that he would be defeated for re-election if he did not sign, so Mills ultimately did.

-Mills's accomplishments in Congress included playing a large role, as the Congressional architect, in creating the Highway Trust Fund, opening up economic development through commerce between rivers and railroads, and then first creating the Kerr-Mills Health Insurance legislation, and then being the Congressional architect of the Medicare and Medicaid programs.
+Mills's accomplishments in Congress included playing a large role in creating the Highway Trust Fund, opening up economic development through commerce between rivers and railroads, and then first creating the Kerr–Mills Health Insurance legislation, and then being the Congressional architect of the Medicare and Medicaid programs.
 Mills initially had reservations about the program because he was worried about the eventual cost, especially since the early proposals by the President and some Members of Congress proposed funding Medicare from the Social Security Trust Fund.
 Mills expected correctly that health care costs would continue to rise dramatically over time and, thus, would bankrupt Social Security.
 He saw Social Security, Medicare, and Medicaid as programs that people need to rely on and it would be economically, psychologically, and politically devastating to terminate.
 Mills was also acknowledged as the primary tax expert in Congress and the leading architect of the Tax Reform Act of 1969.
 Mills favored a conservative fiscal approach, adequate tax revenue to fund government programs, a balanced budget, while also supporting various social programs, especially Social Security and Disability, adding farmers and public employees to Social Security, unemployment compensation, and national health insurance.

-In 1967, when President Lyndon Johnson required funds to support the cost of escalating the Vietnam War, Mills refused to support Johnson's proposed surtax and demanded that any tax increases be matched by equivalent cuts in federal spending.
+In 1967, when President Lyndon B. Johnson required funds to support the cost of escalating the Vietnam War, Mills refused to support Johnson's proposed surtax and demanded that any tax increases be matched by equivalent cuts in federal spending.
 Johnson accepted his challenge and balanced the federal budget during his last fiscal year as president.
 Mills congratulated him, as he had actually cut more spending even than Mills had demanded.
-Mills and Johnson often laughed about Mills forcing a big spender to become the first President in decades to not only balance the budget but to start paying down the debt.
-The next one, the last one, was President Clinton.
-Arkansans bragged, "It takes an Arkansan to balance the federal budget and to pay down the federal debt.
+Mills and Johnson often laughed about Mills forcing a big spender to become the first president in decades to not only balance the budget but to start paying down the national debt.
+As the next (and most recent) president to balance the budget was Bill Clinton, some Arkansans have bragged, "It takes an Arkansan to balance the federal budget and to pay down the federal debt.